 Creating an audit trail for your financial statements

 The key to passing nonprofit audits is creating an audit trail throughout the year, rather than scrambling to resolve financial issues before the audit process begins.
 Consider your financial documentation and how you can establish an audit trail for each document.
-The purpose of an audit is to ensure your records accurately reflect your organization's financial position.
+The purpose of an audit is to ensure your records accurately reflect your organization’s financial position.
+Key components of an effective audit trail include access logs, process records, and supporting documentation, which help ensure accountability, consistency, and compliance during audits.

 Fundraising pledges